 Buy A Voucher

 Today Black Pudding is familiar on all our plates as part of a full Irish breakfast.
-Where would a fry up be, without some tasty slices of this rich, dark, highly seasoned pudding studded with oatmeal?
+Where would a fry to be, without some tasty slices of this rich, dark, highly seasoned pudding studded with oatmeal?

 Making black pudding has now become an award-winning art Good Food Ireland butchers have perfected well.
 Here are some to look out for on your gourmet adventures around Ireland.